Narcissistic Personality Disorder – a Danger to Relationships

 - Appearing as tough-minded or unemotional

-Although some features of narcissistic personality disorder may seem like having confidence or strong self-esteem, it’s not the same.
-Narcissistic personality disorder crosses the border of healthy confidence and self-esteem into thinking so highly of yourself that you put yourself on a pedestal.
+NPD crosses the border of healthy confidence and self-esteem into thinking so highly of yourself that you put yourself on a pedestal.
 In contrast, people who have healthy confidence and self-esteem don’t value themselves more than they value others.

-When you have narcissistic personality disorder, you may come across as conceited, boastful or pretentious.
+When you have NPD, you may come across as conceited, boastful or pretentious.
 You often monopolize conversations or speak over others when they attempt to interject or contribute.
 You may belittle or look down on people you perceive as inferior.

 You may have a sense of entitlement (an “I deserve this” mentality).
-And when you don’t receive the special treatment to which you feel entitled, you may become very impatient or angry.
-You may insist on having “the best” of everything — the best car, athletic club, medical care or social circles, for instance, even if it is at the expense of others happiness or well-being (the cause of many a bankrupt marriages and cause for divorce when the one suffering does not get their needs met in these material ways).
+And when you don’t receive the special treatment to which you feel entitled, you will quite often become very impatient or angry.
+You may insist on having “the best” of everything — the best car, athletic club, medical care or social circles.
+You may for instance feel that you deserve these things even if it is at the expense of the happiness or well-being of others.
+This one issue alone is the cause of many a financially bankrupt marriages, and a leading cause for divorce when the one suffering does not get their needs met in these material ways.

-Most often, underneath all this behavior there lies a fragile self-esteem.
-If you are one that suffers from this, you have trouble handling anything that may be perceived as criticism.
-You may have a sense of secret shame and humiliation.
-The result can often be that you yourself feel better by reacting with rage or contempt, and efforts to belittle the other person to make yourself appear better.
+You may, but not always be living with a long standing (and well hidden) sense of shame and personal humiliation.
+The result of this can often be that you feel better by reacting with rage or contempt, and efforts to belittle the other person to make yourself appear better.
 This is especially common in marital relationships, and the recipient of such abuse can suffer for years afterwards in recovering from this sort of abuse.

 When to See a Doctor